JayMc/achievement-unlocked/README.md

 ```
 More examples in tests

-## reuse existing properties and achievements will unlock as the property changes over time
+## reuse existing properties
+reuse the same property for different achievements and they will unlock as the property changes over time
 ```
 a.defineProperty('readFAQ', 0)
 a.defineAchievement('You discovered our help resouce', [